ajomuch92/vue3-skeleton/README.md

 `Vue3Skeleton` is a Vue 3 component designed to display a skeleton loading animation while content is being loaded.
 You can use it to improve the user experience while the main content or data is still loading.

+### Note
+This package is intended for Vue 3 projects only, and was migrated to TypeScript for better type safety and developer experience.

 ## Installation

 First, install the package using npm or yarn: